In this article you will learn step by step how to make your own blue cheese culture (Penicillium Roqueforti) at home.

 I love the whole concept of taking one thing and making something just as good or even better as a by product.

 And who doesn’t want to save money on cultures?
 They can be pretty expensive if you’re making cheese regularly.

-If you don’t want to make your own you can get the Penicillium Roqueforti below or in our curd nerd shop.
+If you don’t want to make your own Penicillium Roqueforti, you can get it below or in our Curd Nerd Shop.